theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

      Julie  | green
      Noriko | brown

 Hrm.
-That’s not good.
-I forgot to put “green” after “brown” when I created the enum.
-Oh, and I forgot the color “hazel”:
+That's not good.
+I forgot to put "green" after "brown" when I created the enum.
+Oh, and I forgot the color "hazel":

     % INSERT INTO faces (name, eye_color) VALUES ('Kat', 'hazel' );
     ERROR:  invalid input value for enum eye_color: "hazel"

-Well, nice to know that it’s enforced, and that message is really helpful.
+Well, nice to know that it's enforced, and that message is really helpful.
 But the real problem is that we run into the inherent ordering of enum labels, and now we need to adjust the enum to meet our needs.
-Here’s how to do it:
+Here's how to do it:

 ``` postgres
 ALTER TABLE faces RENAME eye_color TO eye_color_tmp;